 - Their physician must complete the Physician's Report (PDF, 212 KB) Form 2 of the regulation.

-- The applicant must file these documents with the Provincial Court – Family and Youth within 30 days of the exposure.
+- The applicant must file these documents with the Court of Justice – Family and Youth within 30 days of the exposure.

 - A court date will be set.